dafnikrysta/predicting-donations/README.md

 * Donors from Brussels are less likely to donate

+# Business Case

-# * What percentage of the donor population should we reach to get the maximum possible profit from our reactivation campaigns?
+* What percentage of the donor population should we reach to get the maximum possible profit from our reactivation campaigns?

 Need to consider: